Getting started

 ```

-While in the *Versions* tab, scroll down to the *Version history* section and click on the icon that resembles a paper-clip airplane:
+In the *Versions* tab, scroll down to the *Version history* section and click the icon that looks like a paper airplane:

-A confirmation will be displayed, click the *Release* button:
+A confirmation dialog will appear.
+Click the *Release* button:

 After that, your plugin's status will change from *Draft* to *Released*:

-Go to *Devices* -> *Plugins* and click the *create new plugin* button.
-Then, in the plugins drawer, search for the plugin that you just created (HighCharts custom widget), fill in the required *Ubidots token* field and click the *Done* button.
-After that, you'll be able to see a new plugin has just been created:
+Go to *Devices* ⟶ *Plugins* and click the *Create new plugin* button.
+In the plugins drawer, search for the plugin you just created, *Highcharts custom widget*, fill in the required *Ubidots token* field, and click *Done*.
+After that, you will see that a new plugin has been created:

-Go to the dashboard that you want to place the widget in and click the *Add new widget button.* A drawer will be pop-up displaying all the widget, within it search the Widget that you just created and click on it.
-An instance of said plugin will be placed on the dashboard:
+Go to the dashboard where you want to place the widget and click the *Add new widget* button.
+A drawer will pop up and display all available widgets.
+Search for the widget you just created and click it.
+An instance of the plugin will be placed on the dashboard:

-Fill the Widget's fields according to the variable that you want the data visualized in the widget.
+Fill in the widget fields based on the variable whose data you want to visualize.
 The following screenshot shows an example:

-Finally, the widget will be created on the dashboard.
-This is how the widget looks like in the dashboard:
+The widget is now created on the dashboard.
+This is how it looks: